How to Withdraw Your College Application

 Communicating your intentions to the schools to which you have applied and/or been accepted but will not be attending is not nearly as fun as slapping a bumper sticker on your mom’s car or shopping for dorm accessories.
 However, it is an essential chore to squeeze in around these more exciting celebratory activities.

 Let’s begin by reviewing all of the conceivable reasons why someone would need to cancel applications:

-- You were accepted Early Decision at another college
+- You were an ED admit at another college.

-- You were accepted Early Action at another college and have decided to attend
+- You were an EA admit at another college and have decided to attend.

 As you can see, some students will be doing this before the winter holidays following an EA/ED decision while others will be withdrawing applications in the spring.

 Withdraw through the application portal

 If this option exists, you should be able to withdraw your application online in a matter of moments.
 Some schools provide simple instructions for how students can withdraw an application.
 For example, Northeastern asks students to log into their school account and fill out a “decline admission” form.
 Drexel University applicants are instructed to log into Discover Drexel and select the “I want to withdraw my application” option.

 Harvard, on the other hand, allows you to withdraw through their application portal or write an email to the admissions office following specific guidelines.